bastienboutonnet/sheetwork/CONTRIBUTING.md

 # Contributing

-Thanks for looking into making `sheetload` better!
+Thanks for looking into making `sheetwork` better!
 We have some loosely defined rules, preferences etc. to make the process a bit smoother but above all, don't let that deter you from contributing.

 ## How can you contribute?